jundalisay/spblist/content/en/research/descartes/optics/part-02c.md

 It should not be measured by the angle of the lines, such as `ABH` or `GBI`, nor by the angle of the semblables to `DBI`, which are called the angles of refraction.

-For the reason or proportion that exists between these angles varies with all the different inclinations of the rays; whereas the proportion that exists between the lines `AH` and `IG`, or similar ones, remains the same in all the refractions caused by the same bodies.
+This is because the proportion that exists between these angles varies with all the different inclinations of the rays; whereas the proportion that exists between the lines `AH` and `IG`, or similar ones, remains the same in all the refractions caused by the same bodies.

 For example, if a ray passes from A to B in the air, and, encountering the surface of the glass CBR at point B, is deflected towards I within the glass; and another ray passes from K to B, which is deflected towards L; and another from P to R, which is deflected towards S; then the proportion between the lines KM and LN, or PQ and ST, should be the same as between AH and IG, but not the same as the proportion between the angles KBM and LBN, or PRQ and SRT, and the angle ABH and IBG.